berzerk0/Probable-Wordlists/README.md

 The author did not steal, phish, deceive or hack in any way to get hold of these passwords.
 All lines in these files were obtained through freely available means.

+The author's intent for this project is to provide information on insecure passwords in order to increase overall password security.
+The lists will show you what passwords are the most common, what patterns are the most common, and what you should avoid when making

  [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)